 - The City and County of Broomfield conducts additional monitoring that entails observations of meteorological conditions as well as monitoring of atmospheric pollutants.
 The objective of this program is to characterize the atmospheric air quality and to assess potential impacts from oil and natural gas drilling emissions on local and regional air quality.
 To check the local air quality conditions in Broomfield, including ozone and particulate matter, visit the AirLive website.

-- To check current air quality advisories for the Front Range issued by the Colorado Department of Public Health and Environment, click here.
-To check current ozone conditions in the Front Range, click here.
+- To check current air quality advisories for the Front Range or for information on the current ozone conditions in the Front Range visit the Colorado Department of Public Health and Environment's (CDPHE) Air Quality summary.
+To check current ozone conditions in the Front Range, visit CDPHE's advisory and ozone summary.

 Causes of Poor Air Quality and Health Impacts